 As you earn more, it may make sense to modify your portfolio to reflect your new financial situation.
 For some, it may mean taking a more conservative approach since you’ll have more money coming in to allocate to your retirement savings, or it may mean taking a more aggressive approach since you’ll have more flexibility to absorb potential market losses in case of a downturn.
 It all depends on your own needs, goals and threshold for risk.

 There are other investment adjustments you might also make after a significant boost in salary.
 For instance, with more money coming in, you may want to defer more money to your company 401(k), which would not only boost your retirement savings but would also likely reduce your current year’s income tax burden.
 You might also choose to open a Roth IRA in order to invest some of your extra income in a tax-advantaged account.
-(See: The Power of Pairing Your Traditional 401(k) with a Roth IRA)
+(See: Pairing a Roth IRA with your 401(k))

 2. You receive a windfall